vkuzdas/cc-bot/README.md

 ## Copy a file from the bot to the controller
 <p>This operation is by far the most merge conflict sensitive and merge conflict inducing aswell :).
 Do give the bot about a minute or so to do its job. </p>
-1) Type *Mat9:cp:echo.sh* once prompted by the controller
+1) Type "bot_name:cp:echo.sh" once prompted by the controller
 2) Wait 1 min
 3) See the controller folder